buddies-kwa-kim/buddies-workspace/README.md

 This is a set of scripts to configure a \*nix computer.

-It's mostly MacOS but I also use it to configure WSL on windows.
+It's mostly MacOS but it can also be used to configure WSL on windows.

 On a mac it will do everything.
 On WSL it sets up CLI tools and prompt only.